narinzar/python-project-template/ReadME.md

 ### `setup_env.sh` (Linux/macOS)

 This script handles the virtual environment setup on Windows and Unix-like systems.
-Remember to run it with `source setup_env.sh` on Uinx and ` setup_env.sh` on windows to install and activate the environment in your current shell.
+Remember to run it with `source setup_env.sh` on Unix to install and activate the environment in your current shell, or simply `./setup_env.sh` to have it launch a new shell with the environment activated.

 ---